 Hardcore anime fans will definitely want to invest their entertainment dollars in an SVOD service like Funimation.
 Those with a more casual interest, however, might want to explore the platforms listed below.
 Each provides a respectable collection of anime, but alongside a broader variety of TV and movie titles.

 From $8.99 a month you can dive into a library of over 6000 TV shows and feature films.
-Over 200 of those are anime titles, including Netflix Originals Castlevania and Knights of Sidonia, Pokémon: Indigo League, Full Metal Alchemist, every season of Naruto, and the acclaimed Neon Genesis Evangelion.
-If you're in the UK, you'll also have access to Studio Ghibli films.
+Over 200 of those are anime titles, including Netflix Originals Castlevania and Knights of Sidonia, Pokémon: Indigo League, Full Metal Alchemist, and the acclaimed Neon Genesis Evangelion.
+And the number of titles keep on growing, with Super Crooks hitting the platform on November 25.
+Plus, if you're in the UK, you'll also have access to Studio Ghibli's acclaimed movies.

 HBO Max counts Studio Ghibli and Crunchyroll among its 10 content hubs, all accessible with the $9.99 ‘With Ads’ and the $14.99 ‘Ad-Free’ plans.
 The WarnerMedia Direct platform has the exclusive streaming rights to every Studio Ghibli movie (with the exception of Grave of the Fireflies).
-It also has culled a few titles from the Crunchyroll platform, among them popular hits like Death Note, Erased, In/spectre and Kabaneri of the Iron Fortress.
-So, while its offering is modest compared to Funimation – totalling less than 50 titles – they’re of a very high calibre.
+It has also culled a few dozen titles from the Crunchyroll platform, among them popular hits like Death Note, Erased, Tokyo Revengers and Kabaneri of the Iron Fortress.
+So, while its anime offering is modest compared to Funimation – totalling less than 50 titles – they’re of a very high calibre.

 Amazon Prime Video

-There’s a decent haul of anime here too, with classics like Akira and Cowboy Bebop, plus the whole Evangelion film series including Evangelion: 3.0+1.01 Thrice Upon a Time.
+There’s a decent haul of anime here too, with classics like Akira, Cowboy Bebop and Amazon Original series Blade of the Immortal, plus the whole Evangelion film series including Evangelion: 3.0+1.01 Thrice Upon a Time.
 It’s $12.99 for an Amazon Prime subscription, which gifts members additional perks like free delivery, Prime Music and more.
 Or you can pay $8.99 instead if you just want to access its huge entertainment library.
 Be aware, though, that a significant amount of its anime offering appears to require a one-off rental fee to watch, rather than being part of a paid Prime membership.

 To the discerning anime fan, Hulu could be the perfect companion.
-It’s $5.99 ad-supported plan provides a whopping library of over 4000 films and TV shows, with a surprisingly strong showing of titles harvested under its anime hub.
-You’ll spy content familiar from the Funimation platform here: all 4 seasons of Attack on Titan, Dragon Ball, Tokyo Ghoul, Assassination Classroom, My Hero Academia, Sailor Moon, Akira and more.
-Plus, you can stream exclusive Hulu Originals like Palm Springs and Only Murders in the Building if you're looking for some variation.
+It’s $6.99 ad-supported plan provides a whopping library of over 4000 films and TV shows, with a surprisingly strong showing of titles harvested under its anime hub (opens in new tab).
+You’ll spy content familiar from the Funimation platform here: all 4 seasons of Attack on Titan, Dragon Ball, Tokyo Ghoul, Assassination Classroom, My Hero Academia, Sailor Moon, and the recently added Demon Slayer: Kimetsu No Yaiba.
+Plus, you can stream exclusive Hulu Originals like Love Victor and Only Murders in the Building if you're looking for some variation.